What Fire Extinguisher do you use in a Kitchen?

 The Most Dangerous Room in the House

 The kitchen is factually the most dangerous room in your house.
-Additionally, according to the National Fire Protection Association, statistically, the kitchen has the highest fire death rate, injury rate and loss rate of any room in a home.
+According to the National Fire Protection Association, the kitchen statistically has the highest fire death rate, injury rate and loss rate of any room in a home.
 In fact, according to data collected by the NFPA over 20 years (1996-2016), kitchens have accounted for nearly 50% of all residential fires that resulted in death or injury.

 The NFPA estimates more than 54% of these fatal fires occurred while cooking; another 24% happened while people were eating or drinking; 12% started with an electrical fault; 9% from smoking materials such as cigarettes and cigars; 4% from candles; 3% from heating equipment (e.g., space heaters); 2% from flammable liquids like gasoline or paint thinner; and 1%, not surprisingly given its prevalence among adults ages 55+, was attributed to alcohol use.